Let’s face it — marijuana facts are just pure fun.

 Either way, weed facts are one of the most fun ways to spice up your day and bring an influx of instant happiness.
 To aid you in that, I went over all cannabis facts I could possibly find online and came up with a filtered list.

 Here are 12 marijuana facts that are guaranteed to make you smile (well, smirk, at least).

 We’re kicking this one off with our beloved Canada.

-The chart below illustrates the usage of marijuana across Canada:
+This chart illustrates the usage of marijuana across Canada:

-Add to that the fact that Canadians smoke weed 4 times the world average and we have ourselves a contender for the biggest herb nation in the world.
+Add to that the fact that Canadians smoke weed 4 times more than the rest of the world and we have ourselves a contender for the biggest herb nation in the world.

 There are numerous countries who have already experienced increased revenue streams from legalizing cannabis.
 And according to this Cato study, marijuana legalization guarantees dramatic budgetary effects — billions and billions of dollars a year.

 This revenue would come from saving on government expenditures for enforcing prohibitions and, most importantly, on tax.
 If cannabis was to be legalized in the entire US for example, it would yield roughly $8,7 billion in annual tax revenue.

 Alaska was one of the first regions in North America to legalize cannabis for personal use.
 After the Ravin v State Supreme Court decision, citizens of Alaska were able to posses and consume small amounts of cannabis.